 06/02/2019With the number of students choosing creative GCSE subjects in decline, there are rising concerns about the future of the UK’s creative industry.
 Fine Art Collector investigates.

-04/03/2019Our competition has kicked off for 2019, with a 12-year-old Cambridge pupil selected to display his work alongside art legends Bob Dylan and Ronnie Wood.
+04/03/2019Our competition kicked off for 2019 with a 12-year-old Cambridge pupil selected to display his work alongside art legends like Bob Dylan.
 Could your school be next?

 © Copyright Washington Green Retail Limited trading as Castle Fine Art.
 First published 2012, last updated 2020.
 Washington Green Retail Limited acts as a credit broker and offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.